Ozone and temperature in Europe

 The aim of the project is to investigate, model and project health-relevant compound ozone and temperature events under current and future European climate.
 Spatiotemporal variabilities in ozone and temperature patterns and characteristics are analyzed and highlighted by dividing the European domain into different ozone and temperature regions.
 Furthermore, central Europe represents a strong regional focus.
 The identification of region-specific main meteorological and synoptic factors influencing the occurrence of these compound o-t-events as well as the analysis of respective changes in their frequency and intensity due to future climatic conditions are the two main pillars of the project.

-Sally Jahn, Professorship for Regional Climate Change and Health, Faculty of Medicine and Faculty of Applied Informatics, Univerity of Augsburg
+Sally Jahn, Chair of Regional Climate Change and Health, Faculty of Medicine and Faculty of Applied Informatics, Univerity of Augsburg

 Jahn S., Hertig, E. (2021): Modeling and projecting health-relevant combined ozone and temperature events in present and future Central European climate.
 Air Qual Atmos Health 14, 563–580 (2021). https://doi.org/10.1007/s11869-020-00961-0